codersupreme99101/NeuralNetwork_FinalProject_FA22/README.md

 The dataset is borrowed open-source from Chinese National Hospital in Guangzhou.

+The "final_project" folder contains the main results categorized as per the report, and the code for all the NNs as well.

 (C) Arya Keni and Sung Chang, EE 456, EECS Dept. Penn State Main Campus, FA22